t2v/stackable-controller/README.md

     }
     ```

-3. When we needs new action that do DB transaction and pjax, **it is only necessary to change mixed in traits.**
+3. When we need a new action that does DB transaction and pjax, **it is only necessary to change mixed in traits.**

     ```scala
     package controllers